 The RNRB was introduced in Finance Act 2015, with further refinements added by Finance Act 2016.
 It took effect from 6 April 2017.
 The detailed legislation is to be found in amendments to IHTA 1984.
-Much of the commentary on the provisions has focused on the mind-boggling complexity of the legislation which, to a large extent, is the result of the specific political target of the additional relief.
+Much of the commentary on the provisions has focused on the complexity of the legislation which, to a large extent, is the result of the specific political target of the additional relief.
 The stated aim of the allowance was to make it easier to pass on the family home to children and grandchildren without the burden of inheritance tax.
 It follows a conservative election promise in April 2015 to “take the family home out of inheritance tax so you can pass something on to your children”.

 The RNRB is progressively withdrawn for individual estates valued at more than £2 million so the relief is aimed squarely at the moderately wealthy, who hold a large proportion of their wealth in their home, and will not benefit the very rich.

 The RNRB provisions apply a nil rate of tax to a portion of the chargeable transfer on death.
 It is applied before the basic NRB.
-This additional amount, termed the ‘default allowance’, is made up
+This additional amount, termed the ‘default allowance’, is made up of two components: